izHaman/Telegram-RSS/README.md

 <div align="center">

-Built with 🩵 for free access to information.
+Coded with 🩵 for free access to information.

 </div>